February 12, 2026

 • Misclassifying STCG vs LTCG due to wrong holding period calculation

-• Claiming cost of improvement for painting or repairs without capital nature and proof
+• Claiming cost of improvement for painting or repairs without capital nature and documentary proof

 • Missing invoices for brokerage, legal, or transfer expenses

-• Missing CGAS deposit when reinvestment happens later
+• Missing CGAS deposit when reinvestment happens after ITR filing date

-• Property sale value appearing incorrectly in AIS for joint owners and then ignoring it
+• Property sale value appearing incorrectly in AIS for joint owners and then ignoring the mismatch

-Before filing, it helps to reconcile the reporting in AIS, TIS, and Form 26AS: AIS vs TIS vs Form 26AS before filing ITR
+Before filing, reconcile the reporting in AIS, TIS, and Form 26AS: AIS vs TIS vs Form 26AS before filing ITR

 Takeaway